Green beans are a staple in countless cuisines around the world. They are considered one of the most popular side dishes of holiday meals.

 A significant advantage of common beans is that, unlike many other vegetables, they can be frozen without losing significant nutritional value.

 In addition, they are widely available.
-That’s why you can buy green beans year-round at your local farmer’s market or supermarket.
-Nevertheless, they are in season from summer to early fall, so their quality is the best during this period.
+You can buy green beans year-round at your local farmer’s market or supermarket.
+Nevertheless, they are in season from summer to early fall, so their quality is the best.

 Contrary to popular belief, they are not a good source of protein, with 1.8 grams of protein per 100 grams of green beans (*).